Follow Jesus by signing up for the baptism celebration is at the end of the morning worship service on February 25th!

 Is your next step baptism?
-We are so excited about our Baptism Celebrations at Life Pointe.
-We want to encourage you to be part of one of these special moments.
-The event will be like going to a pool party with a baptism – so dress casually.
+We are so excited about our Baptism Celebrations.
+We want to encourage you to invite family and friends to be part of this special moment.
+If you have any questions, please call/text 713.501.5245 or email questions to email@example.com.

 WHAT IS THE MEANING OF BAPTISM?

-1. It illustrates Christ´s burial and resurrection.
-“For when you were baptized, you were buried with Christ, and in baptism you were also raised with Christ.” –Col. 2:12
+- It illustrates Christ´s burial and resurrection.
+“For when you were baptized, you were buried with Christ, and in baptism you were also raised with Christ.” – Col. 2:12

 Baptism doesn´t make you a believer – it shows that you already believe.
 Baptism does not “save” you, only your faith in Christ does that.
 Baptism is like a wedding ring – it´s the outward symbol of the commitment you make in your heart.